MONOLITH6/templater/README.md

 python templater.py
 ```

-## ✅ What It Does
+## 🧪 What the Script Does

-1. Asks you for a company name and job posting URL
+1. Prompts you for:
+   * Company name
+   * Job link
+   * Template category
+   * Other notes (optional)
-2. Scrapes the job title and description using Playwright
+2. Scrapes job title + full description via Playwright
-3. Lets you select a resume template
+3. Creates a timestamped folder for that application
-4. Copies and saves the templates in a new timestamped folder
+4. Copies the selected resume and cover letter templates into the folder
-5. Extracts keywords using spaCy and matches them against `skills.json`
+5. Extracts keywords using spaCy and matches them to your `skills.json`
-6. Saves the job description and keyword matches to `Job_Description.docx`
+6. Saves job description and matched skills to `Job_Description.docx`
-7. Adds the application to an `applications.xlsx` log
+7. Updates the `applications.xlsx` file with metadata
 8. Opens the resume and cover letter for redaction

 ## 📬 Contact

 For feedback, reach out or contribute via GitHub Issues or Pull Requests.

+## 💡 Future Ideas

+* GPT-4 integration for rewriting resumes and auto-generating custom cover letters
+* Bulk processing of job links